dubachti/low_rank_asdl/README.md

 # Low-rank ASDL

 Extended [Automatic Second-order Differentiation Library](https://github.com/kazukiosawa/asdfghjkl/tree/0.1) (ASDL) that enables low-rank [Kronecker-factored Approximate Curvature](https://arxiv.org/abs/1503.05671)(K-FAC) for training deep neural networks.
+The written report which explains the mathematical principles, argues about the decisions made and classifies the results obtained can be seen under the following link: [low-rank ASDL report](https://www.research-collection.ethz.ch/handle/20.500.11850/559711)

 # Overview
 Natural Gradient Descent (NGD) is a second order optimization algorithm which uses the Fisher information matrix as curvature information.